My transplant was postponed due to COVID-19: Advice from our kidney community

 Although we have never experienced this type of health emergency in our lifetimes, we are all in this together and are here to help each other get though.
 Disruptions to transplants are only temporary.
 Try to be patient with yourself and focus on the now, knowing that support is available if you need it.
 Bridget writes, "Take it day by day and stay hopeful and positive and happy!"

 No one knows how to direct your treatment plan better than your doctor and kidney care team.
 This is a very busy time for health professionals, but they are trained and have plans in place to keep your health at the highest priority.
 Before any decisions are made, specific questions about medications, changes in nutrition, symptoms or concerns about emergency treatment plans should be directed to your health care provider.
 Many providers have enabled telehealth support for easier access and increased safety for patients.

-At AKF we understand this can be a challenging and stressful time for kidney patients.
+At AKF we understand this can be a challenging and stressful time for people with kidney disease.
 We care and are here to support you every step of the way.
-We have put together a number of resources for kidney patients, including our COVID-19 education page, a full list of resources for caregivers, and a patient FAQ on transplants and COVID-19.
+We have put together a number of resources for people with kidney disease, including our COVID-19 education page, a full list of resources for caregivers, and a FAQ on transplants and COVID-19.